AEK Athens F.C.: Financial struggle and relegation (2008–2013)

 On 7 October 2010, Manolo Jiménez agreed to a two-year deal and took over for Bajević.

 On 30 April 2011, AEK won the Greek Cup for the 14th time, defeating 3–0 Atromitos at the final.

 To compensate for the departures of Nacho Scocco, Papa Bouba Diop, Sebastián Saja, and Ismael Blanco in the summer of 2011, AEK signed the captain of Iceland Eiður Guðjohnsen, and Colombian international Fabián Vargas.
 Due to financial problems, on 25 June 2012, AEK legend Thomas Mavros took over the club's management and on 1 August 2012, became president in an effort to save the club from financial disaster.
-Many other former AEK players like Vasilis Tsiartas, Mimis Papaioannou, Kostas Nestoridis, Christos Kostis, Vangelis Vlachos, Christos Arvanitis, and Giorgos Karafeskos were hired to help the club return to its previous glory days.
-Due to bad results, on 30 September 2012, Vangelis Vlachos was fired and Ewald Lienen hired as AEK's head coach.
-On 9 April 2013, Lienen was fired after disappointing results and AEK hired Traianos Dellas as head coach with Vasilios Borbokis and Akis Zikos as assistants.
+Many other former AEK players like Vasilios Tsiartas, Mimis Papaioannou, Kostas Nestoridis, Christos Kostis, Vangelis Vlachos, Christos Arvanitis, and Giorgos Karafeskos were hired to help the club return to its previous glory days.
+Due to bad results, on 30 September 2012, Vangelis Vlachos was fired and Ewald Lienen hired as manager.
+On 9 April 2013, Lienen was fired after disappointing results and AEK hired Traianos Dellas as manager with Vasilios Borbokis and Akis Zikos as assistants.

 On 19 April 2013, a Super League disciplinary committee voted to remove 3 points from AEK and award Panthrakikos a 3–0 win, after fans stormed the pitch and chased players from the field during the AEK–Panthrakikos match on 14 April 2013.
 As a result, AEK were relegated from the Super League to the second-tier Football League for the first time in their history.
 In addition, AEK were to start their Football League campaign with minus 2 points.